masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 The project encompasses:
 * **SQL** | The analytical engine.
 Extracting operational insights, logistics bottleneck buckets, supplier performance, and Pareto spend distribution using CTEs, window functions, and multi-table joins.
 * **Power BI** | The executive view.
 A fully interactive QBR dashboard where slicers filter every KPI and chart live, from a global view down to a single region in one click.
 * **Excel** | The working dashboard.
 A 100% formula-driven, interactive QBR workbook, no macros, with live KPI cards, demand forecast-vs-actual tracking, ranked supplier and risk tables, and dynamic dropdown slicers.

 ---

 ## Data Visualization & Reporting

-### Power BI | Advanced Business Intelligence
+### Power BI | Executive Business Review Dashboard
 *An interactive QBR dashboard.
 The slicers filter every KPI and chart live, so you can move from a global view down to a single region or program in one click.
 Tracks spend, on-time delivery, coverage risk, clean-launch rate, supplier concentration (Pareto), and the demand forecast-vs-actual gap.*

 ![Power BI Preview](https://github.com/masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/blob/93f14fc85388cc4a6c86673642c2960d63d310bf/PbDB.png)